jacobtomlinson/website/content/posts/2022/2022-01-25-quick-hack-adding-gpu-support-to-kind.md

 In order for us to be able to schedule GPUs in our cluster we need the NVIDIA plugins installed.
 We can do this via the NVIDIA Operator.
 Let's install that with [helm](https://helm.sh/).

-As out host machine already has NVIDIA drivers installed we need to disable the driver install step.
+As our host machine already has NVIDIA drivers installed we need to disable the driver install step.

 ```console
 $ helm repo add nvidia https://nvidia.github.io/gpu-operator \